Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## Filenames and Paths

 * '0:/' is root of the on board SD card in stand alone mode; the equivalent folder in SBC mode is '/opt/dsf/sd/'.
+* If there is a second SD card slot in the machine then its root is '1:/'.
 * Long file names (e.g. longer than 8.3 format) are supported, file names with spaces are supported.
 * Full paths, including all directories and subdirectories are limited to 120 characters. e.g.:
   <pre class="cblock">